JobDoesburg/CantusCodexBuilder/README.md

 Note that [Overleaf](https://www.overleaf.com/) supports opening projects directly from GitHub, which works like a charm!

 ### Printing
-Here are some instructions on how to properly print the PDF, as this is always a challenge.
+Here are some instructions on how to properly print the PDF as a A5 paper booklet (so on A4 paper sheets), as this is always a challenge.

 - Make sure to open the PDF file in Adobe Acrobat PDF reader, as it has a 'booklet' printer setting.
 - Print